 Every Wednesday morning, on the soothing edge of the California beach town of Santa Monica, a strange scene unfolds at the local farmers’ market.
 In the last stall, a middle-aged baker named Jack Bezian stands selling sourdough loaves—made mostly with plain, refined wheat flour—surrounded by large signs screaming about the nutritional land mines in standard bread.
 “Don’t eat whole grains if you don’t know how,” one sign proclaims.
 “Roman soldiers had only sourdough bread to get protein,” says another.
 “Why look for other sources of food when sourdough gives you most of the nutrients in a balanced form?” asks a third.

 Despite this odd battery of assertions—and the intensely sour flavor of the loaves buttressing his claims—Bezian’s bread sells like crazy every week.
-And his most devoted customers are those who have suffered discomforts, often for years, from various properties in wheat products—primarily the presence of gluten, the grain’s core binding element.
+His most devoted customers are those who have suffered discomforts, often for years, from various properties in wheat products—primarily the presence of gluten, the grain’s core binding element.

 Take Vivi Cortes, who approached Bezian’s stand one morning, pushing a 2-year-old in a stroller with her 8-year-old son by her side.
 For years, Cortes had noticed that after she and the family ate bread, they tended to get constipated and fall into a kind of stupor—“brain fog,” she called it.
 And her son’s reaction seemed more serious.
 “He was always fidgeting, and he was never full,” she told me.
 Cortes eventually took her son to a pediatrician, who found the boy to be gluten intolerant.
 Alarms went off.
-“We have a friend who is celiac.
+“We have a celiac friend.
 She is only eighteen and now she no longer has her colon.”
 (Among gluten sensitivities, celiac disease is in a class of its own.
 By far the most serious of the family, it springs from a set of inherited genes but at some point is mysteriously provoked into a permanent autoimmune disorder.)

 At first, Cortes followed the advice given to everyone with sensitivities to gluten: Stop eating wheat.
 And when it comes to bread, pasta, and other starches, buy gluten-free.
 Unfortunately, this isn’t much of a solution, for three reasons.
 First, restricted diets are difficult to maintain, especially for children.
 Second, most gluten-free products are expensive, yet comparatively empty nutritionally; many include their own little nasties (xanthan gum and refined sugars, for instance, as well as gooey, fiberless starches).
 “It’s the soda-pop version of bread,” said David Killilea, Ph.D., a scientist at Children’s Hospital Oakland Research Institute (CHORI), in California, who has been analyzing bread flours.
 Third, and partly because of those nasties, gluten-free bread can feel unsatisfying.
 As Cortes’s son continually told her, “I need bread!
 I want normal food!”